-Reconstruction of the defect after removal of sarcoma is performed with either host bone (Allograft or Autograft/Tumor Autograft) is Biological Reconstruction.
+- Biological reconstruction is a process of reconstructing the defect after removal of sarcoma is performed with either host bone or Autograft/Tumor Autograft or Bone Allograft.

-- It leads to more biological response and healing and avoids complications associated with endoprosthetic reconstructions.
+- It leads to more biological response and healing and avoids complications associated with Endoprosthesis reconstructions.

 - A sarcoma which involves the shaft of long bone and spares the joint can be completely removed and the defect can be reconstructed in biological method or by segmental modular spacer implants.

 - Different options of reconstruction are as follows:

 - Bone graft

 - Cement Spacer with Nail &/Or Plate, screws

 - Bridging the defect above and below the joint by combination of graft and metal implants results in a stiff but stable limb.